On this page...

 The Iowa Standards for School Leaders (ISSL) and criteria represent a set of knowledge and skills that reflects the best evidence available regarding effective leadership for Iowa schools.
 The standards and criteria are linked to the evaluation and professional development plans for Iowa’s school administrators.

 Iowa Evaluator Approval and Training align with the Iowa Teaching Standards (ITS) and/or the Iowa Standards for School Leaders (ISSL), provide evaluators with the knowledge and skills to conduct comprehensive/summative evaluations as required by Iowa Code chapter 284, and provide for the evaluation of the progress made on individual professional development plans.
 The link provides an evaluator course schedule link and a description of the current courses (face-to-face and online).

 The mentoring and induction for beginning administrators is sponsored by School Administrators of Iowa (SAI).
 This one year program supports the Iowa Standards for School Leaders (ISSL), as well as beginning administrators’ professional and personal needs.
 The mentoring and induction program provides support, professional development, and access to various resources to ensure leadership focused on improved teaching and student learning.

-More information can be found Mentoring and Induction Program on the SAI website: http://www.sai-iowa.org/mentoring-and-induction.cfm
+More information on SAI's Mentoring and Induction Program webpage.

 Schools/Districts not using the SAI model are required to use the following template for their plan: Mentoring and Induction Plan Template for Beginning Administrators